Things to do in Frankfurt in 24 Hours

 - Frankfurt is home to about 800,000 people and has a very compact city centre.
 You can walk from one side to the other in about half an hour.

-- Frankfurt has excellent public transport in the form of buses, trams and underground.
+- Frankfurt, in true German style, has excellent public transport in the form of buses, trams and underground.
 A day ticket will cost €7.20 but if you are any more than one person purchase a group day ticket for €11.30 which is valid all day for up to five people.
 The RMV website is available in English, as are all the ticket machines.

 - Sundays are a day of rest all over Germany.
 This means no shops or supermarkets are open.
-Most cafes and restaurants are open as usual.
+However, most cafes and restaurants are open as usual.

 Underground station: Alter Oper U6 U7